slint-ui/slint/README.md

 Please see our separate [FAQ](FAQ.md).

-## About us
+## About us (SixtyFPS GmbH)

-We are passionate about software - API design, cross-platform software \
-development and user interface components.
+We are passionate about software - API design, cross-platform software development and user interface components.
 Our aim is to make developing user interfaces fun for everyone: from JavaScript, C++, or Rust developers all the way to UI/UX designers.
 We believe that software grows organically and keeping